-where y{ijt} refers to the outcome of household i in group j in month t.
-Using the household data, I estimate two times series (y{jt}) , one for group S and the other for group T. Similarly, $GroupS_j$ takes the value 1 for households in group S and 0 for households in group T. $Shock_t$ takes the value 1 for months after October 2016 and 0 otherwise. $GroupS_j Shock_t$ refers to the interaction between group S and post dummy and δ_1 is the coefficient of interest.
-Just like the time series regressions earlier, I introduce a dummy for six months before the shock and six months after the shock to estimate the effect from the months close to demonetization.
+$GroupS_j$ takes the value 1 for households in group S and 0 for households in group T. $Post_t$ takes the value 1 for months after October 2016 and 0 otherwise. $GroupS_j Post_t$ refers to the interaction between group S and post dummy and δ_1 is the coefficient of interest.
+Just like the time series regressions earlier, I include a dummy for time period before October 2016 and for time period after April 2017 to estimate the effect from the months close to demonstization.
 I interact these dummy variables as well as the time trend and any controls with the GroupS dummy.